 - Shopify has a more user-friendly interface, whereas 3dcart is less user-friendly

 - Shopify has excellent 24/7 live chat support, whereas 3dcart has inconsistent support

 Shopify is a web-based eCommerce platform for creating an online store.
 The themes can be tailored to your existing or new logo and branding guidelines.
 You can sell physical or digital products.

-This type of software was created for small business owners and entrepreneurs who wanted a professional-looking website but didn’t have the time or money to invest in web designers and developers.
+This type of software was created for the small store owner and entrepreneurs who wanted a professional-looking eCommerce website but didn’t have the time or money to invest in web designers and developers.

 It is not only for beginners though.
 The API (application programming interface) and custom HTML and CSS attributes allow advanced users to get more out of the platform.
 Advanced users can design and customize to their heart’s content.